bhtibrewal/ferb-latin-translate/README.md

-# french-translate
+# Ferb-Latin-translate
- A translating CLI app using javascript
+ A fun translating CLI app using javascript for neog-camp mark-7